hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 of the java `ConcurrentMap` interface, with support for additional operations.
 It's distributed and partitioned across the whole cluster.
-`IMap` supports many different operations, but the two canonical operations are the `put` and `get`:
+`IMap` supports many different operations, but the two canonical ones are `put` and `get`:

 ```java
 IMap<String, User> userCache = jet.getMap("users");
 userCache.put(user.getId(), user);
 ```

-And then, at a later point, even from a different application, you may retrieve the same object by:
+Then, at a later point in time, even from a different application, you may retrieve the same object by:

 ```java
 IMap<String, User> userCache = jet.getMap("users");